pyscaffold/pyscaffold/docs/usage.rst

    them with ``python -m pip install -U pip setuptools``.

 #.
 If you are using a `virtual environment`_, please remember to
-   re-activate it everytime you close your shell, otherwise you will not be able to import your project in the REPL_.
+   re-activate it every time you close your shell, otherwise you will not be able to import your project in the REPL_.
 To check if you have already activated it you can run ``which python`` on Linux and OSX, ``where python`` on the classical Windows command prompt, or ``Get-Command python`` on